bmwcarit/joynr/tests/inter-language-test/README.md

 Next, fire up the joynr infrastructure components with default configuration (single backend), see [joynr infrastructure](../../wiki/infrastructure.md).

+### Running JEE tests separately

 The following describes running the example on [Payara 5](http://www.payara.fish).
 First, install the application server.

-Then start up the Payara server by changing to the Payara install directory and executing `bin/asadmin start-domain`.
+Start up the Payara server by changing to the Payara install directory and executing `bin/asadmin start-domain`.
 Follow the instructions above for configuring the required managed executor service.